AI Security

 AI systems concentrate decision-making, data processing and infrastructure control into fewer, more powerful platforms.
 Frameworks are essential, not just to secure this era of AI-powered centralization, but to guide its responsible adoption.

-Our AI Readiness Model for Operational Readiness (ARMOR) is a comprehensive, modular and standards-aligned framework, developed in partnership with NVIDIA, to serve as the operating system for secure and resilient AI adoption.
+Our AI Readiness Model for Operational Readiness (ARMOR) is a comprehensive, modular and standards-aligned solution that is delivered by WWT and leverages a jointly developed framework with NVIDIA to serve as the operating system for secure and resilient AI adoption.

 ARMOR aligns with global standards like NIST, ISO/IEC 42001 and the EU AI Act.
 With modular domains, maturity models and measurable KPIs, this model helps you to scale AI confidently and transparently.